Use Code proxyking15off for 15% off your order for a limited time!

 Side Effects of Fetch Lands

-There is debate about whether fetch lands are too dominant for formats like modern.
-And while I don’t see them getting banned anytime soon, their sheer power and utility mean that their high price tags represent the barrier to entry for older formats.
+There is debate about whether fetch lands are too dominant for formats like Modern.
+And while I don’t see them getting banned anytime soon, their sheer power and utility mean that their price tags represent a barrier to entry for older formats.

 Their power also has consequences inside Wizards of the Coast too.

-Now every new land cycle they create needs to be sorted into two categories, either fetchable or not fetchable, if they somehow managed to make fetchable lands that are better than the shock lands modern could be in for real shake up.
+Now every new land cycle they create needs to be sorted into two categories, either fetchable or not fetchable.
+If they somehow managed to make fetchable lands that are better than shock lands, Modern could be in for a real shake up.

 Final thoughts